About

 I would like to say that I was faithful to God after that, but I wasn't always.

-My Mother made sure we were at Church almost every Sunday, and I said my prayers at night, sometimes.
+My Mother made sure we were at church almost every Sunday, and I said my prayers at night, sometimes.
 But I never made Jesus a real part of my life.
 I had no idea how to do that.

 As an adolescent, I went my own way and stopped going to Church altogether.